 Cost of education in Istanbul

-The cost of education in Istanbul varies widely depending on whether you choose public, private, or international schooling.
-Public schools are the most affordable option, but the language of instruction is Turkish, which can be a challenge for non-Turkish speakers.
+The cost of education in Istanbul varies widely depending on whether you choose public, private, or international schooling for your children.

-If your child is not fluent in Turkish, consider supplementary language programmes offered by private institutions or local tutoring services to help with adaptation.
+If your child is not fluent in Turkish, you might consider supplementary language programmes offered by private tutors to assist with their adaptation.

 Education and Schools in Istanbul